marcbria/dojo/README.md

-# Dojo: Ansible playbooks for a PKP server
+# dojo: Ansible playbooks for a full automated PKP server

 | **WARNING:** This is an ongoing project. |
 |:--|